Weak measurements, non-classicality and negative probability: Introduction

 The paper is organised as follows.
-The next section (\ref{Preliminaries}) summarises the formalisms employed for deriving conditions for non-Boolean logic , quantum coherence, entanglement, quantum discord and nonlocality.
-Section (\ref{Pseudo_weak}) presents basics of weak measurements to the extent needed for the work and establishes the interrelation between pseudo-probabilities and anomalous weak values.
+The next section (\ref{Preliminaries}) summarises the formalisms employed for deriving conditions for non-Boolean logic, quantum coherence, entanglement, quantum discord, and nonlocality.
+Section (\ref{Pseudo_weak}) presents the basics of weak measurements, to the extent needed for the work and establishes the interrelation between pseudo-probabilities and anomalous weak values.
 In section (\ref{Notation}), we setup notations for an uncluttered discussion.
+In section (\ref{Relation}), we discuss the relation of the present work with earlier works.
 In section (\ref{Coherence}), anomalous weak value sufficient for a single qubit to be coherent has been identified.
-In section (\ref{Logic}), we turn our attention to features of quantum logic that violate classical Boolean logic directly and show that the weak measurements can be used to directly test those violations.
-In section (\ref{Games}), a quantum game based on violation of classical probability rules to be played employing weak measurements has been given.
+In section (\ref{Logic}), we turn our attention to features of quantum logic that violate classical Boolean logic directly, and, show that the weak measurements can be used to directly test those violations.
+In section (\ref{Games}), a quantum game, based on violation of classical probability rules to be played employing weak measurements, has been given.
 The results of the paper involving non-classical correlations are contained in section (\ref{Bell-CHSH}), (\ref{Ent_ineq}) and (\ref{Discord}).
-In these sections, in the same order, we identify the anomalous weak values that are sufficient for (i) the CHSH non-locality, (ii) families of entanglement inequalities for two qubit systems and (iii) condition for discord (again in two qubit systems).
-The last section (\ref{Conclusion}) summarises the results, and discusses scope for further work.
+In these sections, in the same order, we identify the anomalous weak values that are sufficient for (i) the CHSH non-locality, (ii) families of entanglement inequalities for two-qubit systems, and, (iii) condition for discord (again in two-qubit systems).
+In section (\ref{Discussion_choice}), we have discussed how the hierarchical structure among different nonclassical correlations gets reflected in the choices of pseudoprobabilities.
+The last section (\ref{Conclusion}) summarises the results and discusses the scope for further work.